“Dior Cruise” 2024 – on the way to Mexico

 Tourism boom

-An interesting aspect when choosing unusual destinations for brand shows is the promotion of the place itself.
-Dior shows are huge events in the fashion world, attended by designers, fashion editors and celebrities from all over the world.
-Organizing such an event naturally attracts media attention, which contributes to a potential increase in tourism revenues.
-It seems that this is an additional advantage of this type of projects, and the current artistic director is perfectly aware of it.
+An interesting aspect when choosing unusual destinations for the brand’s shows is the promotion of the location itself.
+Dior’s shows are major events in the fashion world, attracting designers, fashion editors, and celebrities from around the globe.
+Organizing such an event naturally draws media attention, which can potentially boost tourism revenue.
+It seems this is an added benefit of these kinds of ventures, and the current artistic director is well aware of it.

 source: www.spanish-online.org